Frictions in a Competitive, Regulated Market: Evidence From Taxis (with Guillaume Frechette and Alessandro Lizzeri) -- American Economic Review

-Estimating Dynamic Games of Oligopolistic Competition: An Experimental Investigation (with Emanuel Vespa) -- accepted at RAND Journal of Economics
+Estimating Dynamic Games of Oligopolistic Competition: An Experimental Investigation (with Emanuel Vespa) -- RAND Journal of Economics

 Abstract: We evaluate dynamic oligopoly estimators with laboratory data.
 Using a stylized entry/exit game, we estimate structural parameters under the assumption that the data are generated by a Markov-perfect equilibrium (MPE) and use the estimates to predict counterfactual behavior.
 The concern is that if the Markov assumption was violated one would mis-predict counterfactual outcomes.
 The experimental method allows us to compare predicted behavior for counterfactuals to true counterfactuals implemented as treatments.
 Our main finding is that counterfactual prediction errors due to collusion are in most cases only modest in size.

 Intermediation and Competition in Search Markets: An Empirical Case Study -- R&R Journal of Political Economy